seek-oss/playroom/.changeset/khaki-seahorses-fly.md

 'playroom': minor
 ---

-Use CSS gap for layout spacing in Playroom UI.
+Use CSS gap and grid for layout spacing in Playroom UI.